-Be it winter or summer, day or night, getting cozy with a book is the best feeling.
+Be it winter or summer, day or night, getting cosy with a book is the best feeling.
 Still, with so many books and so less time, the conundrum of ‘Where to start?’ can take up more time, time which you could spend reading.
-Here are some must read books that will make the decision making a little easier on your quest to read.
+Here are some must-read books that will make the decision making a little easier on your quest to read.

 Murder In Amaravati

 By Sharath Komrraju

 A must read book, which is arguably one of the best Indian murder mystery books on the market, its slow build-up followed by a fast-paced story makes you guessing who the killer is from the beginning till the point it’s finally revealed.
 The characters are well-developed and described in such a manner that even the reader can predict their next move.
 The language is simple and easy to understand, so you don’t have to be a literary expert to understand it.

 Are you feeling down?
 Or want to have a fun evening with Twinkle Khanna cracking the most relatable jokes.
 The book gives a glimpse of the life of a working mom glazed with some witty and sarcastic comments on the internet and the world in general.
 The narration is vibrant and easy to understand, making it a relaxing read.

 Set in Nazi Germany, at the start of world war II, The Book Thief is a compelling story of a girl who falls in love with books.
 It makes you realize the plight of good people who suffered in the war.
 The story follows the protagonist’s journey to learn reading and writing, amidst the hardships.
 The book is written from a German person’s perspective with a lot of detail and requires attention while reading.
 A must read book on our list that should be on yours too!

 By Dan Brown

 If you have a curious mind with a lot of interest in history, conspiracies, and action, then The Da Vinci Code is the book for you.
 Packed with puzzles and mysteries, this book is fast-paced, thrilling, and highly engaging.
 You’d probably want to sit down with a dictionary while reading it.